Dorothy Evans: Direct action in Ulster

+Such was their disruptiveness, that the whole court was moved to a desk in the corridor outside Evans's open cell door.
+Remanded in custody, the women on hunger strike were released under the Cat and Mouse Act but then promptly re-arrested after they drove around Belfast city centre and passed the courthouse in an opened-top car festooned it with suffragette flags.

+WPSU members of Catholic background such as Carney were not directly involved.
+They might understood that while "to English eyes, it might have appeared that attacking the property of the Ulster Unionists was no different from attacking government buildings", in the "tense atmosphere of Belfast, which had witnessed many outbreaks of sectarian violence over the years, such actions could have very different connotations".

 Convicted and committed to Tullamore prison, Evans went on hunger strike.
 She wrote to fellow militant Kate Evans, "I am getting some mental and spiritual peace, though my body is suffering – I find I am getting ill much sooner now I am not taking water either… The cells here are darker than any I have seen".
 Because of her deterioration Evans was released on 26 July.
 She was cared for by a sister WPSU Hunger Strike Medallist Lillian Metge.
 In May Metge had been part of the large group of women who charged at King George V outside Buckingham Palace, and during Evans's trail had herself been arrested for throwing stones at the court windows.

-On 31July 1914, in a plan hatched with Evans, Metge bombed the chancel of Lisburn Cathedral.
+On 3 July 1914, in a plan hatched with Evans, Metge bombed the chancel of Lisburn Cathedral.
+Outrage over this and the proceeding militant actions peaked when government raised the local rates to pay for the damage caused.